fcrozat/SUSECON-demos/README.md

 ### Run demo
 #### Initial deployment
 * Boot VM
-* Initial setup is done using Ignition and Combustion
+* Initial setup is done using [Ignition](https://coreos.github.io/ignition/) and [Combustion](https://github.com/openSUSE/combustion).
+You can create your own files using [Fuel Ignition](https://opensuse.github.io/fuel-ignition/).
 * Once booted, login as root to cockpit running on the VM (address visible on login prompt)
 * Two containers are already deployed and running
     + [mariadb](https://registry.suse.com/repositories/suse-mariadb) container, using SLE BCI container